d-darwin/darwin-vue-ui/README.md

 #### Molecules

+- **DAccordion**.
+Renders an accordion of various appearance and behavior.
+  More details: '@dariwn-studio/ui-vue/src/components/molecules/DAccordion.vue'.
 - **DCheckboxGroup**.
 Renders a group of checkboxes with title.
   More details: '@dariwn-studio/ui-vue/src/components/molecules/DCheckboxGroup.vue'.
 - **DRadioGroup**.
 Renders a group of radio buttons with title.